By Ori Hofmekler

 - Improving body composition: The increase in satiety hormone activity has been shown to substantially improve body composition.
-There is growing evidence to the metabolic boosting effects of satiety peptides such as leptin, adiponectin and GLP.
-These have shown to increase the body's metabolic rate, reduce body fat, improve insulin sensitivity and increase the percentage of lean muscle mass.
+There is growing evidence to the metabolic boosting effects of satiety peptides such as leptin, adiponectin, and GLP.
+These have shown to increase the body's metabolic rate, reduce body fat, improve insulin sensitivity, and increase the percentage of lean muscle mass.

-- Boosting cognitive function and preventing depression: Exercising while fasting maximizes the expression of brain derived neuro-factor (BDNF) which has shown to induce neuro-protective, cognitive boosting and anti-depressant effects.
+- Boosting cognitive function and preventing depression: Exercising while fasting maximizes the expression of brain derived neuro-factor (BDNF) which has shown to induce neuro-protective, cognitive-boosting, and anti-depressant effects.

-Exercise while on intermittent fasting is your most effective physical rejuvenating strategy: It won't necessarily make you bigger but it will certainly keep you biologically younger.
+Exercise while on intermittent fasting is your most effective physical rejuvenating strategy.
+It won't necessarily make you bigger but it will certainly keep you biologically younger.
 But as mentioned previously, there is yet another version to this tissue rejuvenating strategy.
 Called pulse feeding, it's designed to accommodate athletic purposes.

-What is Pulse Feeding and How Can it Help You?
+What Is Pulse Feeding and How Can It Help You?

-It you are a competitive athlete and want larger masses than this is your program.
+It you are a competitive athlete and want larger masses then this is your program.
 The pulse feeding regimen involves frequent use of small whey protein meals throughout the day followed by a large evening meal.
-This regimen is still classified intermittent fasting as long as you minimize your food intake during the day to small whey protein meals about 20g net protein (This would be two scoops of Miracle Whey) with no sugar added every 3-5 hours.
+This regimen is still classified intermittent fasting as long as you minimize your food intake during the day to small whey protein meals about 20g net protein (this would be two scoops of Miracle Whey) with no sugar added every 3-5 hours.

 What's special about this feeding strategy is that it keeps your body in a negative energy balance similar to fasting.